Addressing stalking

 The Bill introduces a new offence into the Crimes Act 1961 to address stalking and harassment as an offence with a maximum penalty of five years’ imprisonment.
 The Bill says a person is liable to be prosecuted for the offence of stalking and harassment if they:

-• engage in a pattern of behaviour by doing any specified act to the other person on at least three separate occasions within a 12-month period; and
+• engage in a pattern of behaviour by doing any specified act to the other person on at least two separate occasions within a two-year period; and

 • engage in the pattern of behaviour knowing it is likely to cause fear or distress to the other person.